Water and Sewer Information

 Why is this year’s sewer service charge based on last year’s summer quarter usage?

-The CMCMUA designed the 45th street treatment plant to handle the tremendous peak flows generated during the summer, in turn, the CMCMUA develops its annual user charge to New Jersey American Water and other participants for the coming year, based primarily on each participant’s portion of the water usage billed during the summer quarter (July, August and September) of the previous year.
-Our Sewer Service Charge is structured on the same basis, and ensures that everyone will share proportionately in the CMCMUA’s costs of owning and operating their sewer treatment facilities.
+The CMCMUA designed and built the 45th Street treatment plant to handle the tremendous peak flows Ocean City generates during the summer months.
+The CMCMUA develops its annual user charge based on the previous year’s sewage flows to the treatment plant during the summer quarter (July, August & September).
+New Jersey American Water Company utilizes the same methodology as the CMCMUA, where they bill their customers in the current year based on the prior year’s summer consumption.
+This approach attempts to match the charges from the CMCMUA with the revenues received from its Ocean City customers.
+Our Sewer Service Charge is structured on the same basis, and ensures that everyone will share proportionately in the CMCMUA’s costs of owning, maintaining and operating their sewer treatment facilities.

-Divide that figure by 12 for your monthly service charge.
+- Divide that figure by 12 for your monthly service charge.

-Sample Sewer Charge Calculation
+Sample Ocean City Sewer Charge Calculations

-July 12 (thousand gallons)
+July 10 (thousand gallons)

 August 4 (thousand gallons)

-September 2 (thousand gallons)
+September 4 (thousand gallons)

 18 (thousand gallons)

-18 x $29.2258 (rate per 1,000 gallons) = $526.06
+18 x $35.4021 (rate per 1,000 gallons) = $637.24

-$526.06 / 12 months = $43.84 per month
+$637.24 / 12 months = $53.10 per month